 The “make” or “process” piece corresponds to the production function of the industrial factory.
 This central piece involves huge domain knowledge ( you can’t preach if you don’t know your particular scripture!) and as the knowledge economy escalates and globalizes this piece becomes more and more specialized.
 Just listen to Bill Gates talk about the work the Melinda and Bill Gates foundation is doing and you’ll get a sense of how involved this “make” piece is today.

-The point is that the buy and sell side for each organization calls for different skills that have some domain familiarity but are ultimately about "buy" and "sell" skills.
+The point is that the buy and sell side for each organization calls for different skills that have some domain familiarity but are ultimately about “buy” and “sell” skills.
 Of the two Jack Welch should get much more credit for pointing out that the buy part is really important.
 More on that in another post.
-Contact StratoServe.
+About StratoServe.